streetsidesoftware/vscode-spell-checker/client/README.md

 ### 0.14.3
 * Turn on C and CPP by default.
-* Improve the CPP dictionary
+* Improve the CPP dictionary.
+* Compress dictionaries
+* Speed up dictionary load

 ### 0.14.2
 * Fix #49